petrobras/3W/README.md

 This is the first repository published by Petrobras on GitHub.
 It supports the 3W Project, which aims to promote experimentation and development of Machine Learning-based approaches and algorithms for specific problems related to detection and classification of undesirable events that occur in offshore oil wells.

-The 3W Project is based on the 3W Dataset, a database described in [this paper](https://doi.org/10.1016/j.petrol.2019.106223), and on the 3W Toolkit, a software package that promotes experimentation with the 3W Dataset for specific problems.
+The 3W Project is based on the 3W Dataset and on the 3W Toolkit, a software package that promotes experimentation with the 3W Dataset for specific problems.
 The name **3W** was chosen because this dataset is composed of instances from ***3*** different sources and which contain undesirable events that occur in oil ***W***ells.

 ## Motivation